-The course will be based on a series of seminars and group discussions run by Prof Turner and students.
+The course will be based on a series of seminars and group discussions run by Sarah and participants.
 In class we will debate and critique a range of methodological concerns and topics such as:

 - rigour,

 - theoretical frameworks for qualitative methods,

 - research relations,

 - ethics,

 - positionality and critical reflexivity,

-- trouble shooting in the field,
+- trouble shooting regarding fieldwork dilemmas,

 - analysis- basic principles and innovative approaches,

 - representing results.